-We docked in Acajutla, El Salvador and drove to the archaeologically ruins of San Andrés, deep in the valley of Zapotitan.
-It took around one and half hours to reach the site from the port.
+We docked in Acajutla, El Salvador and drove to the archaeological ruins of San Andrés, deep in the valley of Zapotitan.
+It took around one and a half hours to reach the site from the port.

 Mayan Ruins of San Andrés